Services and support for people with disabilities

 Special services for people with intellectual disabilities

-Special care services arranged for people with intellectual disabilities include:
+Special services for people with intellectual disabilities include

 - housing services

 Medical rehabilitation for people with disabilities is organised by health centres and hospitals.
 The medical rehabilitation and vocational rehabilitation of people with severe disabilities is the responsibility of the Social Insurance Institution of Finland (Kela).

 - Rehabilitation (Online Handbook on Disability Services), in Finnish and Swedish